Nadia Makarevich

 Fixing race conditions: drop incorrect result

-A much more gentle way to solve race conditions, instead of nuking the entire Page component from existence, is just to make sure that the result coming in .then callback matches the id that is currently “acitve”.
+A much more gentle way to solve race conditions, instead of nuking the entire Page component from existence, is just to make sure that the result coming in .then callback matches the id that is currently “active”.

 If the result returns the “id” that was used to generate the url, we can just compare them.
 And if they don’t match - ignore them.
 The trick here is to escape React lifecycle and locally scoped data in functions and get access to the “latest” id inside all iterations of useEffect, even the “stale” ones.
 React ref is perfect for this: